cdre/cloudwatch2loggly/README.md

     * **Handler*:** *index.handler*
     * Environment Variables:
       * LOGGLY_URL - Optional.
 Defaults to 'logs-01.loggly.com'.
+      * LOGGLY_TAGS - Optional.
+Defaults to 'CloudWatch2Loggly'.
+Allows for custom tags.
+Separate multiple tags with a comma (,).
     * Set Role : *cloudwatch-full-access*
     * Set Timeout to 2 minutes
   3. Go to your Lamda function and select the "Event sources" tab